GVT's 50th Anniversary Season

 Adapted by Kermit Medsker & Cathey Sawyer

-A new adaptation created just for GVT, this musical extravaganza weaves together Mother Goose’s famous characters into a beautifully rich Christmas fantasia that’s fun for the whole family.
-Featuring classic songs including “Go to Sleep, Slumber Deep”, “March of the Toys”, and the title song “Toyland.”
-Babes in Toyland is the perfect family show to help you and yours gear up for the holidays!
+This musical extravaganza, adapted for GVT by Cathey Sawyer and Kermit Medsker, weaves classic Mother Goose characters into a beautifully rich Christmas fantasia that’s fun for the whole family.
+Featuring classic songs including “Go to Sleep, Slumber Deep,” “March of the Toys” and the title song “Toyland,” Babes in Toyland is the perfect show to get you in the holiday spirit!

 GREENBRIER VALLEY THEATRE